btaskinen/energy-meter-app/README.md

 ### General

-- **Frontend testing**: No tests have yet been created to test the frontend.
+- **Frontend testing**: No tests have been created yet to test the frontend.
 The plan is to use end-to-end testing with Cypress.

 - **Connection to database**: Saving the user data on the server is not optimal and was chosen here due to time constrains.
 Optimally, the users would be saved to a database.
-This would the also allow for easy storage and retrival of the user specified value ranges in Settings.
+This would also allow for easy storage and retrival of the user specified value ranges in Settings.
 Maybe for this data, a NoSQL database like MongoDB would be suitable.

 - **Optimization for mobile view**: While the layout is fairly responsive, some optimization, especially in the display of the menu options, could be included to make the user experience better on a mobile device.